 Note: This article discusses edible and medicinal wild plants.
 Always do your own thorough research before touching, foraging or ingesting any plant that’s new to you.
 Identification mistakes can happen and so can allergies, interactions, and idiosyncratic reactions.
-Information presented in this article and elsewhere on this web site is for educational purposes only and is not intended to diagnose or treat any health conditions.
+Information presented in this article and elsewhere on this web site is for educational and entertainment purposes only and is not intended to diagnose or treat any health conditions.
 View our full legal disclaimer here.

 Nut Butter Recipes : Using Your Homemade Nut Butter

 Nut butter sandwiches, crackers, apples, and celery are so familiar that they need no explanation.
 Nut butters can stand in for peanut butter in almost any recipe.
 I encourage you to experiment with whatever nuts are locally grown in your area.
 Here is one of my favorite recipes for a nut butter smoothie.